ElektraInitiative/PermaplanT/scraper/README.md

 There will be several CSV files generated in the `data` directory:

 - `detail.csv`: This file contains the data scraped from the PracticalPlants wiki dump.
-- `distinctFamily.csv`: This file contains the distinct family names scraped from the PracticalPlants wiki dump.
-- `distinctGenus.csv`: This file contains the distinct genus names scraped from the PracticalPlants wiki dump.
 - `errors.csv`: This file contains the errors encountered during the scraping process.
   The columns in the file identify the type of error i.e. which part of the data was missing.
   The main error type occurs under the column "Plant Datatable" and represents listing pages e.g. [/abelia][https://practicalplants.org/wiki/abelia/].